oueslati00/MyVim/README.md

 	G : move on the first letter of the last ligne
 	yy: copy ligne under the cursor
-	p : put the test after the cursor
+	p : put the test after the cursor using nerdtree :
+	space : to display/ hidden the list of tree